Organizational Compliance Management — Training and Certification

 Brief answers to help choose the most appropriate training in this area.

-It is the discipline that structures responsibilities, criteria, controls, monitoring and evidence to ensure that the organization complies with applicable requirements in a coherent, traceable and sustainable way.
+It is the discipline that structures responsibilities, criteria, controls, monitoring, and evidence to ensure that the organisation meets applicable requirements in a coherent, traceable, and sustainable way.

 What is ISO 37301 used for?

-ISO 37301 provides a framework to design, implement, maintain and improve a Compliance Management System, with a focus on governance, risk, control, evidence and continual improvement.
+ISO 37301 provides a framework for designing, implementing, maintaining, and improving a Compliance Management System, with a focus on governance, risk, control, evidence, and continual improvement.

-Foundation introduces principles, concepts and requirements.
-Lead Implementer goes deeper into building and operationalizing the system.
-Lead Auditor focuses on the methodology, planning, execution and evaluation of audits of the Compliance Management System.
+Employee Readiness is intended for the general workforce and focuses on behaviour, responsibility, reporting, and day-to-day compliance discipline.
+Foundation introduces principles, concepts, and requirements.
+Lead Implementer develops the design and operationalisation of the system in greater depth.
+Lead Auditor focuses on the methodology, planning, execution, and evaluation of audits of the Compliance Management System.

-Does this area help prepare for audits and compliance assessments?
+Does this area help with preparation for audits and compliance assessment?

 Yes.
-One of the objectives of this area is precisely to strengthen the ability to demonstrate compliance based on criteria, controls, documentation, indicators and objective evidence, improving preparedness for internal and external audits.
+One of the objectives of this area is to strengthen the ability to demonstrate compliance based on criteria, controls, documentation, indicators, and objective evidence, improving preparation for internal and external audits.

 Yes.
-BEHAVIOUR can support the choice of the most appropriate pathway according to the role, responsibilities, organizational context and desired level of maturity.
+BEHAVIOUR can support the choice of the most suitable path according to the role, responsibilities, organisational context, and intended level of maturity.

 Need help choosing the right course?